1. Home

 Over 2 in 4 (42%) people have already decreased how much energy they use each day due to the current cost of living crisis.
 And a fifth (20%) would like to know ways to cut energy consumption in their house.
 Our tips could help to reduce your energy consumption and make your home feel warmer:

-Our switch ready programme can get you ready for when the energy market does return.
+You can also sign up to our switch-ready programme.
 You’ll have access to the latest deals, which are tailored to you.
 It only takes a minute to sign up:

 • Log in to your Confused.com account and confirm your energy details